8 Romantic Things to do in Amsterdam when it rains!

 So what if you cannot lounge on the sunny terraces or walk through the quaint streets of Amsterdam?
 It doesn’t matter if the rain makes it difficult to go on that popular open boat ride through the canals.
 There are still so many more romantic things to do in Amsterdam.

-I am an incurable romantic who has traveled across 25 countries discovering many expressions of love.
-First as a dancer and a choreographer and later on as a traveler I have seen the many ways that love presents itself in this world around us.
-Amsterdam has been one of the most special places I have been.
-In an attempt to share a little bit of romance of this city, I have shortlisted 8 of my favorite romantic things to do in Amsterdam when it rains.
+I am an incurable romantic who has travelled across 25 countries discovering many expressions of love.
+First as a dancer and a choreographer and later on as a traveller I have seen the many ways that love presents itself in this world around us.
+Amsterdam has been one of the most special places I have been to.
+In an attempt to share a little bit of romance of this city, I have shortlisted 8 of my favourite romantic things to do in Amsterdam when it rains.

 The Must-See Museums

 Discover Amsterdam together.
 Travel with each other through centuries of art history to turn a regular rainy day into something meaningful and special.
 A historic delight is the Rijksmuseum.
-Built originally in 1885 by the Dutch artist; Pierre Cuypers, this neo-gothic architectural delight was renovated as recently as April 2013 and is now a part of the famed UNESCO Heritage list.
+Built originally in 1885 by the Dutch artist; Pierre Cuypers, this neo-gothic architectural delight was renovated over a period of 10 years and opened on April 2013.

 Another artistic wonder is the Van Gogh Museum, built by the Dutch architect Gerrit Rietveld.
 It is a sprawling architecture that houses the largest collection of Van Gogh paintings.
 This museum is spread across 3 levels and also displays the 19thcentury contemporary creations like Gaugin and Monet.

 The Van Gogh museum is a pretty popular thing to do in Amsterdam and tends to get sold out over the weekends.
 I recommend pre-booking your tickets on their website so that you are not disappointed.